ncbi/sra-tools/tools2/assemble-fragments/README.md

 1. a table of ordered aligned fragments
 1. a table describing virtual references
 1. a table of unaligned fragments

+## Tools:
+1. `text2ir` - provides a simple way to load records into an IR table.
+    It's expected use is for generating test data from a text file.
+    The format is tab-delimited text, the columns are `GROUP, NAME, READNO, SEQUENCE, REFERENCE, STRAND, POSITION, CIGAR`.
+    The last 4 columns are required for aligned records and must be removed for unaligned records.
+1. `sra2ir` - provides a way to load an IR table from an existing SRA run.
+    It can filter by reference and region.
+1. `reorder-ir` - clusters IR table by GROUP and NAME, which is needed by `filter-ir` Uses a gigaton of virtual memory
+1. `filter-ir` - removes problem fragments
+    Moves problem fragments from `RAW` table to `DISCARDED` table.
+    Problems are:
+    1. fragment contains unaligned reads
+    1. fragment contains reads with inconsistent sequence
+    1. fragment contains alignments with bad CIGAR strings
+1. `summarize-pairs` - for generating contiguous regions
+    1. `summarize-pairs map` - generates a reduces representation of fragment alignments the output needs to be sorted with `sort -k1,1 -k2n,2n -k3n,3n -k4,4 -k5n,5n -k6n,6n`
+    1. `summarize-pairs reduce` - generates contiguous regions from overlapping fragment alignments writes a table `CONTIGS`

 ## Virtual references
 > There's no problem in computer science that can't be simplified by yet another indirection